How to Test for Mold in Your Home

 How to Test for Mold Using a Test Kit

-Note that the Environmental Protection Agency (EPA) does not endorse any brand of home mold test kit.
+Homeowners will want to note that the Environmental Protection Agency (EPA) does not endorse any brand of home mold test kit.
 Rather, it recommends that homeowners pay for professional mold inspection costs if they are concerned about the presence of mold.
 “If it is a large amount of mold, then the homeowner should contract with experienced assessment and remediation professionals.
 Ideally these professionals would hold valid credentials for mold assessment and mold remediation,” says Peissinger.
 “Also, some states have their own mold certification or licensing program.
 One more thing, to avoid conflict of interest, the mold assessor should be independent of the mold remediation company.”
-Of course, if the symptoms are visible and dire, it’s best to call in the pros to test for mold and remove colonies from your home right away.
-Search for “mold testing near me” to find a professional in your area who can detect and remove mold from the home.

 Before You Begin…